ESG reporting in the real estate industry - why ESG is important for real estate developers and investors

 S for social

-The S, the social part of the ESG, includes well-being and health.
-In the case of a residential building, this obviously includes the residents and the immediate environment that the building affects.
-The conditions of the workers on site during the construction phase and even the conditions where the materials for the construction are produced can also be taken into account, if possible.
-Labelling schemes such as FSC, the Nordic Swan label or the EU Blue Flower can help.
+The S, the social part of ESG, includes wellbeing and health.
+In the case of a residential building, this naturally includes the residents and the neighbourhood that the building affects.
+The conditions of the workers on site during the construction phase and even the conditions where the materials for the building are produced can also be taken into account, if possible.
+Labelling schemes such as FSC, Nordic Swan Ecolabel or EU Ecolabel can be helpful.

 It is an often overlooked point that a socially successful project as a side benefit will result in a reduced carbon footprint because it has a positive impact on parameters such as turnover in tenants or owners, the need for refurbishment and ultimately the lifetime of the building.